djdumpling/djdumpling.github.io/_posts/2025-12-31-training_at_scale.md

 HF's ablations (on their 1B model) showed that WSD tended to underperform cosine annealing before WSD's decay began, but once it entered its decay phase, WSD showed nearly linear improvement in both loss and eval metrics, which allowed it to catch up to cosine annealing by the end.
 After running further ablations on the learning rate, the HF team settled on 2e-4; increasing led to potential increased risk of instability during long training runs.

-WSD schedule especially helps with ablations sicne it does not research restarting the same run for different token counts, since we can retrain only the end portions (learning rate decay) while maintaining the front portion.
+WSD schedule especially helps with ablations since it does not require restarting the same run for different token counts, since we can retrain only the end portions (learning rate decay) while maintaining the front portion.

 ## batch size

-There is a [critical batch size](https://arxiv.org/abs/1812.06162): too small and we may be underutilizing compute, but too large we the model needs more tokens to reach the same loss.
+There is a [critical batch size](https://arxiv.org/abs/1812.06162): too small and we may be underutilizing compute, but too large and the model needs more tokens to reach the same loss.
 Still, larger batch sizes given more efficient gradient estimations, and are preferred.

 A useful proxy is that for optimizers like AdamW or Muon, if the batch size squares up by $k$ then the learning rate should scale up by $\sqrt{k}$.
-This is because the covariance stricts by a factor of $k$, and based on the SGD parameter update $\Delta w = -\eta g_B$ , so $\text{Var}(\Delta w) \sim \eta^2 \frac{\Sigma}{B}$  where $B$ is the original batch size, so $\eta \sim \sqrt{k}$.
+This is because the covariance shrinks by a factor of $k$, and based on the SGD parameter update $\Delta w = -\eta g_B$ , so $\text{Var}(\Delta w) \sim \eta^2 \frac{\Sigma}{B}$  where $B$ is the original batch size, so $\eta \sim \sqrt{k}$.

 As training progresses, the critical batch size grows.
 Initially, since the model is making large updates, $||g||^2$ is large so the model should have a small critical batch size.
 After the model stabilizes, larger batches become more effective.
 This motivates the idea of *batch size warmup*.

 ## scaling laws

-Scaling laws (e.g. [Chincilla scaling laws](https://arxiv.org/abs/2203.15556)) provide a useful proxy for determining how aggressively/conservatively to update hyperparameters as model size scales.
+Scaling laws (e.g. [Chinchilla scaling laws](https://arxiv.org/abs/2203.15556)) provide a useful proxy for determining how aggressively/conservatively to update hyperparameters as model size scales.

 First, $C \approx 6 \cdot N \cdot D$ where $C$ is the compute budget measured in FLOPs, N is the number of parameters, and $D$ is the number of training tokens.
-The 6 is dervied from empirical estimates for the number of FLOPs per parameter.
+The 6 is derived from empirical estimates for the number of FLOPs per parameter.

 [TODO: add image of Deepseek]

 Initially, [scaling laws](https://arxiv.org/abs/2001.08361) indicates that language model size was the main constraint, leading to a GPT-3 model with 175B parameters but only trained on 300B tokens.
 A [re-derivation](https://arxiv.org/abs/2203.15556) found that training duration could improve gains more than size; they found that compute-optimal training of GPT-3 should have consumed 3.7T tokens.

 However, scaling laws are almost always never religiously followed.
-Recently, labs have been "overtraining" models beyond the training durations uggested by scaling laws (e.g. Qwen 3 being trained on 36T tokens).
+Recently, labs have been "overtraining" models beyond the training durations suggested by scaling laws (e.g. Qwen 3 being trained on 36T tokens).
 Moreover, "compute-optimal" scaling laws don't account for larger models being more expensive after training due to inference.
-To that tend, HF decided to train of 11T tokens on a 3B model.
+To that end, HF decided to train of 11T tokens on a 3B model.

 # data curation and pre/mid training

 Even with the perfect architecture, a model's performance is still heavily dependent on its training data; no amount of compute or optimization can compensate for training on the wrong content.
 To this end, it's about assembling the right **data mixture**, balancing training objectives and tuning data proportions.
-This is particularly difficult since across competiting objectives, for a fixed compute budget, increasing one proportion necessarily decreases another, hurting performance.
+This is particularly difficult since across competing objectives, for a fixed compute budget, increasing one proportion necessarily decreases another, hurting performance.

-There already exist large corpa of pre-training datasets like [FineWeb2](https://arxiv.org/abs/2506.20920) and [The Pile](https://pile.eleuther.ai/).
-However, there are still a plethera of information gaps, so recent models additionally rely on specialized pre-trainind datasets for domains like math and coding.
+There already exist large corpora of pre-training datasets like [FineWeb2](https://arxiv.org/abs/2506.20920) and [The Pile](https://pile.eleuther.ai/).
+However, there are still a plethora of information gaps, so recent models additionally rely on specialized pretraining datasets for domains like math and coding.

 One consideration in **data quality**.
-Of course, training of the highest quality data possible is preferrable.
+Of course, training of the highest quality data possible is preferable.
 But for a training budget of $X$ tokens, because high quality data is limited, only filtering for it would lead to repeated data, which [can be harmful](https://arxiv.org/abs/2305.16264).
 So, an ideal mixture includes both higher and lower quality data.

 ## multi-stage training